 What this basically means is that, even when you are stuck in EDSA, Subaru EyeSight can take the sting out of driving in heavy traffic jams.
-Once you’ve set your speed and distance through the system, all you have to do is be on alert, and keep monitoring your surroundings while the vehicle takes care of the throttle and the brakes.
-The good thing about EyeSight is that, even in its most minimum distance setting, the following distance is just appropriate enough for the driver to take action in case something goes wrong or when the driver wishes to give a merging vehicle some space.
-While you may think that you Subaru has now become a self-driving car, do note that EyeSight still has its limitations, and you are still responsible if the EyeSight system suddenly fails to detect the vehicle in front of you.
+Once you’ve set your speed and distance through the system, all you have to do is be alert and keep monitoring your surroundings while the vehicle takes care of the throttle and the brakes.
+The good thing about EyeSight is that, even in its most minimum distance setting, the following distance is just appropriate enough for the driver to take action in case something goes wrong, or when the driver wishes to give a merging vehicle some space.
+While you may think that your Subaru has now become a self-driving car, do note that EyeSight still has its limitations, and you are still responsible if EyeSight fails to detect the vehicle in front of you.

 This especially holds true once the car in front of you moves forward.
 Subaru EyeSight won’t make the car move again on its own.
 Instead, you have to press the “RES/+” button on the steering wheel or tap the gas pedal in order for EyeSight to resume its operation.
 Otherwise, Subaru EyeSight will think you are distracted by your smartphone because it will then alert you that the car in front has moved forward.
 This is where Lead Vehicle Start Alert comes in.

 2. Lane Departure Warning and Lane Sway Warning

 Lane Departure Warning is a safety feature that alerts you when you are drifting away from your lane, though unlike other systems, Subaru EyeSight does not provide active steering intervention or active correction.
 It’s a purely chime and warning flash affair.
-Though this is not necessarily an big deal for me, it would have been better if it provided at least a little bit of active steering correction.
+Though this is not necessarily a big deal for me, it would have been better if it provided at least a little bit of active steering correction.